How to Help a Friend With Cancer: Fifteen Encouraging Ideas

 Two-time cancer survivor Elise Silverfield says that she received wonderful support from friends during both battles with cancer.
 If you’re not sure how to support a friend with cancer, Elise offers the most impactful ways friends helped and encouraged her through her own journey.

 One of the most valuable things you can offer a friend battling cancer is your friendship.
 Simply being present can be an extraordinary gift and provide those facing the illness a newfound comfort.
 From the day a cancer patient is diagnosed, they become a SURVIVOR.
+Make sure you let them know that you are there if they want to talk.
 Remind them of this on the tough days and celebrate with them on the good days.
 Your friendship, love, and support will truly be a blessing.

 2. Offer to do a specific task